PCHES-FRAME

 see also: PCHES-FRAME press release (Penn State News 1/10/2017)

-While models are typically operated independently of one another, PCHES-fRAME links a multidisciplinary spanning 9 insitutions to integrate multiple existing models and capture important energy-water-land interactions and feedbacks between natural and human systems.
+While models are typically operated independently of one another, PCHES-FRAME links a multidisciplinary team spanning 9 insitutions to integrate multiple existing models and capture important energy-water-land interactions and feedbacks between natural and human systems.
 Understanding the connections and interactions among the energy, water, and land systems is crucial to achieving a comprehensive, holistic view for the entire integrated system.

 Components of an integrated framework for modeling coupled energy-water-land systems dynamics